ClinicalBrainLab/Maximizing_Dissimilarity_in_fMRI/README.md

 (5) We then classify those subjects whose correlation with all other subjects is lowest across the group.
 We name this group as MCD (Maximal COBE Dissimilarity)
 (6) Subsequently remaining Subjects form the COBE Similarity (CS) Group

-Results
+## Results
-(1) The two groups were different in their "strength of activation" (determined by Common COBE component weights) in defauly mode areas- particularly posterior cingulate gyrus
+(1) The two groups were different in their "strength of activation" (determined by Common COBE component weights) in Default Mode Network- particularly in Posterior Cingulate gyrus
-(2) We then compare the 68 Behavioural Scores between the two groups (MCD and CS)
+(2) We then compare the scores of 68 Behavioural Measures between the two groups (MCD and CS)
-    MCD group consumed higher amount of (i) Marijuana, (ii) Illicit drugs (Cocaine, hallucinogen, etc), (iii) Alcohol, (iv)Tobacco; and show higher trait of antisocial personality disorder
+    We found MCD group to consume higher amount of (i) Marijuana, (ii) Illicit drugs (Cocaine, hallucinogen, etc), (iii) Alcohol, (iv)Tobacco; and (v) to show higher traits of antisocial personality disorder

-Impact
+## Impact
 Neuroimaging based Comparison studies that recruit healthy subjects pays due weightage to factors like AGE, SEX, BMI of an individual.
 However, factors like substance use, psychological deficits are often ignored.
 Very less attention is paid to the "psyche" of a healthy person or the factors that can influence the resting state scans.